SimRuo/RepGPT/README.md

 - Working with environment variables and secrets securely
 - Combining a React SPA with an ASP.NET API
 - DTO pattern
+- Basic CI/CD
 - There's almost too much to list here.

 ### Next Steps / Ideas
 - Proper React routing so manually setting the URL doesnt break everything
 - Clean up unused code/files left over from development
+- Complete a proper CI/CD pipeline, this one is very basic
 - UI improvements
 - AI personalization for truly dynamic progressive overload
 - Database refactoring for more advanced periodizations and support for cardio plans